Bendemeer MRT station

-Bendemeer MRT station is an underground Mass Rapid Transit (MRT) station on the Downtown Line in Kallang, Singapore.
+Bendemeer MRT station is an underground Mass Rapid Transit (MRT) station on the Downtown Line in East of Rochor, Singapore.

 Despite its name, the station is not located under Bendemeer Road, but under Kallang Bahru.
 This station serves the commercial developments around Lavender Street and the industrial estates along Kallang Avenue.
 The famous Jalan Besar Stadium, Lavender MRT station and Boon Keng MRT station are in close proximity.